4th Dec 2024

 Acetonitrile vs. Methanol for Reverse Phase Chromatography

-Acetonitrile (ACN) and methanol (MeOH) are the most common organic modifiers in reversed-phase chromatography.
-Both solvents offer certain advantages and disadvantages.
-This guide takes a deeper look at acetonitrile vs. methanol for reverse phase chromatography.
+Acetonitrile (ACN) and methanol (MeOH) are the most widely used organic modifiers in reversed-phase chromatography.
+Each solvent has its own set of advantages and disadvantages.
+This guide provides a detailed comparison of acetonitrile and methanol for reversed-phase chromatography.

 Absorbance

-LC grade acetonitrile is well suited for HPLC-UV assays, as it has the lowest absorbance of UV wavelengths.
-It also has low viscosity, high elution strength, and miscibility in water.
+LC-grade acetonitrile is ideal for HPLC-UV assays due to its low absorbance of UV wavelengths.
+It also offers low viscosity, high elution strength, and excellent miscibility with water.

-LC Grade solvents for both acetonitrile and methanol are manufactured with the removal of UV absorbing impurities.
-Mass Spectrometry Grade solvents such as acetonitrile and methanol meet all the requirements of modern LC-MS ionization methods (ESI/APCI – positive and negative mode).
-Due to their low level of ionic background and low ion suppression, these solvents ensure high reproducibility and high ionization efficiency.
+Both LC-grade acetonitrile and methanol are produced with the removal of UV-absorbing impurities.
+Mass Spectrometry (MS) Grade solvents, such as acetonitrile and methanol, are specifically designed to meet the requirements of modern LC-MS ionization techniques (ESI/APCI in both positive and negative modes).
+With their low ionic background and minimal ion suppression, these solvents ensure high reproducibility and optimal ionization efficiency.

 Pressure